Jahobie/CS146/HW/HW12/Java Code.md

         // Create a priority queue to store edges sorted by their costs PriorityQueue<int[]> pq = new PriorityQueue<>((a, b) -> a[2] - b[2]);

-        // Add all wells as edges to the priority queue for (int i = 0; i < wells.length; i++) {
+        for (int i = 0; i < wells.length; i++) {
             pq.offer(new int[]{0, i + 1, wells[i]}); // Adding 0 as a virtual node to represent well at each house
         }